 Instead of keeping vast quantities of seldom used colors, learn to blend your own whenever you need them for a project.
-These blends are based on using black, white, transparent, red, blue, yellow (or turquoise, (cyan), magenta, and yellow) in order to blend any color and make your own basic shades, tints, and hues.
+These blends are based on using black, white, transparent, red, blue, and yellow in order to blend any color and make your own basic shades, tints, and hues.

 02 of 09

 Make Custom Clay Cutters

 You can easily make your own shape cutters for polymer clay miniatures.
 These can be used to make decorations, clay blends, tiles, or small baked goods such as miniature cookies.
 The miniature cutters are all made from recycled heavy tinfoil (aluminum foil) plates with waste polymer clay handles.
 Start with simple shapes first, and work your way up to more complicated bends.

 03 of 09

 Learn Basic Polymer Clay Caning Techniques

 Caning is a technique used to take a design smaller and smaller for miniatures.
 Canes are used for fruit and vegetable slices including oranges, lemon, grapefruit, strawberry, onion, peppers, tomatoes, eggs, and mushrooms.
 You begin with a design large enough to work in the details, then roll the polymer clay thinner and thinner with a regular motion to reduce the size of the design.
 Caning techniques work best with firm brands of polymer clay.

 04 of 09Continue to 5 of 9 below.